samdenty/Wi-PWN/README.md

 #### Only able to connect to Wi-Fi network on some devices

 This happens due to a channel conflict.
-Simply navigate to `192.168.4.1/settings.html` on a device that is able to connect to the Wi-Fi network and **change the Channel number** from `1` to any number upto 14
+Simply navigate to `192.168.4.1/settings.html` on a device that is able to connect to the Wi-Fi network and **change the Channel number** from `1` to any number up to `14`.

 #### `espcomm_sync failed` / `espcomm_open` when uploading

-The ESP upload tool can't communicate with the chip
+The ESP upload tool can't communicate with the chip.

 - Reconnect the chip using a different USB port and cable.
-- Install the USB drivers (cp2102 or ch340)
+- Install the USB drivers (cp2102 or ch340).
 - Make sure the right COM port is selected.

 #### Deauth attack won't work

-If you see 0 pkts/s on the website then you've made a mistake.
-Check that you have followed the the installation steps correctly and that the right SDK installed, it must be version 2.0.0!
+If you see 0 pkts/s on the website, then you've made a mistake.
+Check that you have followed the installation steps correctly and that the right SDK installed, it must be version 2.0.0!
-If it can send packets but your target doesn't loose its connection, then the Wi-Fi router either uses [802.11w](#how-to-protect-against-it) and it's protected against such attacks, or it communicates on the 5GHz band, which the ESP8266 doesn't support because of its 2.4GHz antenna.
+If it can send packets but your target doesn't lose its connection, then the Wi-Fi router either uses [802.11w](#how-to-protect-against-it) and it's protected against such attacks, or it communicates on the 5GHz band, which the ESP8266 doesn't support because of its 2.4GHz antenna.

 #### If you have other questions or problems with the ESP8266 you can also check out the official [community forum](http://www.esp8266.com/).